Story

 The international casts consists of Lena Tronina (Happy End, Identification) Cosima Shaw (Dr Who, Jupiter) Alireza Bayram (Homeland, Teheran Tabu) and Michael Neuenschwander (A forgotten Man, Wilder).

 Director of Photography Natascha Vavrina and Production Designer Simona Mele co-created the film’s unique visual sci-fi-world.
-We worked with point-cloud scans (Juliette Martin) from ETH scientists and the fluid effects of Chris Parks (The Tree of Life, The Fountain) — who, by pure coincidence, had previously worked on a project called Akashic Records, just like the unrealised Tarkovsky-Kluge film that inspired us.
+We worked with point-cloud scans (Juliette Martin) from ETH scientists and the fluid effects of Chris Parks (The Tree of Life, The Fountain) — who, by pure coincidence, had previously worked on a project called Akashic Records and was fascinated by the vision.
 Jakob Eisenbach’s haunting score and mixing blends futuristic textures of on-location recorded meltwater with echoes of ancient Alphorns — binding the film’s science and spirit into one sonic sounding landscape.

 CREDITS